sgnab/Headlines/README.md

 # Headlines
-This a very simple Flask appliation in using RSS feeds and different type of APIs
+A simple  appliation based on Flask Micro framework.
+This application shows how to use RSS feeds and different type of APIs in Flask.